Did a Cell Phone User Cause Your Injury Crash?

 Nearly one in four Texas auto crashes involves driver distraction, according to the Texas Department of Transportation (TxDOT).
 Cell phone use is by far the most common distraction, from teenage drivers to commuters to soccer moms.

 No one is ever allowed to needlessly endanger others.
-If you believe the driver who caused your crash was talking or texting on a cell phone, the law firm of Leonard B. Gabbay, P.C., has the experience and resources to hold that driver accountable.
+If you believe the driver who caused your crash was talking or texting on a cell phone, the law firm of LBG Law Firm, has the experience and resources to hold that driver accountable.

 Free Initial Consultation